Tronchenbiais/vim-backup/NOTES.md

   useful though?)
 - Project that export command should prefix them with the project name, or the generic `Project` prefix (name clashes ?)
-- Projects should be able so open terminal emulators with that project.